lbain/lucybain/source/blog/2017/02-08-react-js-when-to-rerender.html.md

 keywords: react, js, performance
 ---

-React is known for it’s performance.
+React is known for its performance.
 Because it has a virtual DOM and only updates the real DOM when required it can be much faster than updating the DOM all the time, even to display the same information.
-However, React’s “smarts” only go so far (at the moment!), and it’s our job to know it’s expectations and limitations so we don’t accidentally hurt performance.
+However, React’s “smarts” only go so far (at the moment!), and it’s our job to know its expectations and limitations so we don’t accidentally hurt performance.

 One of the aspects we need to be aware of is how React decides when to re-render a component.
 Not as in “update the DOM render,” but just to call the `render` method to change the virtual DOM.
 We can help React out by telling it when it should and shouldn’t render.
 Let’s look at both of those in turn...